philou/philou.github.com/_posts/2019-02-12-focus-on-core-domain-with-relationships-from-ddd-and-event-storming-part-2.markdown

 DDD has a bad reputation because it uses convoluted names.
 Try not to mention DDD and use less scary words.
 For example

-*   Use functional area instead of bounded contexts
+*   Use functional area instead of [bounded contexts](https://martinfowler.com/bliki/BoundedContext.html)
 *   Use kind of relationship instead of relationship patterns
 *   etc...

 The goal is to demystify DDD it as much as possible.
 Maybe I should write a specific post about this someday.
+[Stay tuned](http://eepurl.com/dxKE95)

 ## Next Steps